odigos-io/opentelemetry-zap-bridge/README.md

 We are happy to hear your feedback and answer your questions.
 Or just say hi and chat about observability.

-If you want to try out [odigos](https://odigos.io/) let's talk about it too.
+If you want to try out [odigos](https://odigos.io/), with or without this log bridge, let's talk about it too.

+You can find us in [odigos slack](https://join.slack.com/t/odigos/shared_invite/zt-1d7egaz29-Rwv2T8kyzc3mWP8qKobz~A)